-By Mandi Thomas, Senior Director of Member Engagement, Ontrak Health.
+By Mandi Thomas, VP, Member Journey Operations, Ontrak Health.

 How human-centered, empathy-based outreach can drive program participation—and change people’s lives.